ChrisRichardMiles/sleep_state_detection/README.md

 ## Proposed solution:

-A deep learning model that treats this as a segmentation problem, segmenting out the sleep period from the awake period while also predicting the transition time.
+A deep learning model that takes in accelerometer data and outputs predicted “onset” and “wakeup” events along with confidence scores between 0 and 1.
+We treat this as a segmentation problem, segmenting out the sleep period from the awake period while also predicting the transition time.

 ### Recommendations